PhilWyso/TTRPG-Obsidian/y_Mothership/Rooms/Player Ship.md

 The ship consists of a massive cargo hold, that lies beneath its life support and crew cabins.
 It is covered in a metallic grey reinforced plating.
 Its design is purely functional—large, square, and utilitarian, with a broad, expansive nose and an array of thrusters, venting exhaust as the ship adjusts its orientation.

+The players wake up in their cryopods with the Android currently piloting the ship